rcprcp/MarketMogul/README.md

 # MarketMogul
 Quick and lightweight stock monitoring app.

-This app uses http requests to get JSON data.
+This app uses http requests to get JSON data from Google.

-It does not validate tickers.
+It does not validate tickers - Google sends back an error.

-It makes the http requests each minute (hard coded), and does not make the requests when the app is not in foreground.  there is a boolean that gets toggled in onPause/onResume which controls the updating process.
+It makes the http requests each minute (hard coded), and does not make the requests when the app is not in foreground.
+There is a boolean that gets toggled in onPause/onResume which controls the updating process.

 NOTES:
 * US equities (seem to) work.
 * If there is a bad ticker, the time field is replaced by "ERROR".
 * some tickers automatically "re-map".
 RHAT, Redhat's old (NASDAQ) ticker gets remapped somewhere on the server to "RHT" - their new ticker on the NYSE.
-I think I should update the database to reflect the ticker change.
+I think I should update the database to reflect the ticker change, or indicate the change in the UI.
 * Indexes are
 * DJ Industrials .dji (looks like it's 15 minutes delayed).
 * SPX .inx (realtime-ish).